BloomTech-Labs/github-commit-analysis-fe/README.md

 Our Mission is to make open source a _better experience_ for developers and maintainers by committing to actionable insights for project success.

-### 4️⃣ Key Features
+### Key Features

-- feature one
-- feature two
-- feature three
-- feature four
-- feature five
+- Social SignIn with GitHub
+- Automatic Account Sync
+- Easy Repo Selection
+- Easy Repo Search

 ## Tech Stack